Joao4569/farm_fresh/README.md

 - I Made use of the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for the CSS file and the official [W3C validator](https://validator.w3.org/) for all HTML file testing.
 - I made use of [PEP8 online checker](http://pep8online.com/) to validate all python code.

+## Bugs found

+1. While testing Django allauth I found that I did not have a matching Django and Django allauth versions in order to proceed with the project as I was taught - **RESOLVED** by uninstalling Django 3.2 and installing Django 3.0.1, then creating a new SuperUser.

 ## Unfixed Bugs